Icaruspooky/log-scan/README.md

 ## Usage

+The file path input should be as the example bellow:
+/home/temp/server.xml

+The file destination input should be as the example bellow:
+/home/temp/

-Generates XML following this pattern:
+It will generate an XML file following this pattern:
 ```xml
 <report>
   <rendering>